 31. Explain the concept of DHCP and how it works.

 DHCP (Dynamic Host Configuration Protocol) is a network protocol used to automatically assign IP addresses and other network configuration parameters to devices on a network.
 When a device connects to the network, it sends a DHCP discovery message.
-The DHCP server responds with an offer message that includes an IP address and other configuration details.
-The device then accepts the offer, and the server acknowledges the assignment.

 32. What is the difference between TCP and UDP?